Fast Car: Music and lyrics

 According to Metro Weekly critic Chris Gerard, "Fast Car" tells the story of a working woman trying to escape the cycle of poverty, set to "glowing folk rock".
-In a 2010 interview, Chapman explained that the song wasn't "directly autobiographical," but rather "very generally represents the world that I saw it when I was growing up in Cleveland, Ohio, coming from a working class background."I’ve raised by single mom, I was just watching people, being in a community of people who were struggling.
+In a 2010 interview, Chapman explained that the song wasn't "directly autobiographical," but rather "very generally represents the world that I saw it when I was growing up in Cleveland, Ohio, coming from a working class background."I’ve been raised by a single mom, I was just watching people, being in a community of people who were struggling.
 So everyone was really just, one, working hard, two, hoping that things would get better.
 In part everything that a person writes is autobiographical but the songs are directly so, and most of them were not and Fast Car wasn't one that was directly autobiographical.
 I never had a Fast Car, it’s just a story about a couple, how they are trying to make a life together and they face challenges.The song's arrangement was described by Orlando Sentinel writer Thom Duffy as "subtle folk-rock", while Billboard magazine's Gary Trust deemed the record a "folk/pop" song.
 Critic Dave Marsh called it an "optimistic folk-rock narrative" about characters living in a homeless shelter.